-- Understand the capabilities and limitations of different models of computation. - Understand what problems can be solved by computation and which cannot. - Understand what problems can be solved efficiently and those for which there is no known efficient solution.
+- Explain and prove the capabilities and limitations of different models of computation. - Categorize and prove what problems can be solved by computation and which cannot. - Categorize and prove what problems can be solved efficiently and those for which there is no known efficient solution.